...

 Once individuals with adult ODD have made progress in their recovery journey, they can strive to lead fulfilling lives.
 Embracing regular therapy continued self-care practices, and healthy communication strategies can help maintain positive changes and overall well-being.

-It is important for those in recovery to prioritize their mental health and engage in activities that bring joy and fulfilment.
+Those in recovery need to prioritize their mental health and engage in activities that bring joy and fulfilment.
 Building and maintaining strong relationships, pursuing meaningful career paths, and participating in hobbies and interests can contribute to a sense of purpose and satisfaction.

 By actively managing their ODD symptoms, seeking ongoing support, and prioritizing personal growth, individuals with adult ODD can navigate the recovery journey and thrive in all aspects of their lives.